-Candidates can register for the BMAT from 1 September; the standard entry closing date is midnight on 1 October, and there is a late entry closing date, 6pm on 15 October.
+Candidates can register for the BMAT from 1 September; the standard entry closing date is 5pm on 1 October, and there is a late entry closing date, 5pm on 15 October.
 Please note that if you register after 1 October you will incur a large penalty fee.

-The BMAT will be sat everywhere in the world on 31 October.
+The BMAT is sat everywhere in the world on the first Wednesday in November every year.